Research

 NSSE

 NSSE annually collects information at hundreds of four-year colleges and universities about first-year and senior students' participation in programs and activities that institutions provide for their learning and personal development.
 The results provide an estimate of how undergraduates spend their time and what they gain from attending college.
+I contributed directly to the drafting of the items focused on generative AI that would appear on the survey and will present data findings at the Association for Institutional Research (AIR) national conference.

-Dr. Daniel T. Hickey's Research Lab
+Dr. Hickey's Lab

 FSSE